MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-AzureKeyVault-credential.md

 ---
 # Create an Azure Key Vault credential

-The **Credentials** page (preview) in Power Automate allows you to create, edit, and share sign in credentials using Azure Key Vault and use them in desktop flow connections.
+The **Credentials** page in Power Automate allows you to create, edit, and share sign in credentials using Azure Key Vault and use them in desktop flow connections.

 You can also [create credentials with CyberArk® (Preview)](create-cyberark-credential.md).